 In this search I came across a book called Off Balance: Getting Beyond the Work-Life Balance Myth to Personal and Professional Satisfaction by Matthew Kelly.

-It’s helped me realize that it’s not balance in my life that I’m after but something else.
+It’s helped me realize that it’s not balanced in my life that I’m after something else.